glasgowm148/Foodle/README.md

 python -V
 ```

-# Installation
+# Folders

+* angular_django
-* angular_django_cors - The Django project and main settings file
+    * Django project and main settings.py
+* foodle
-* foodle - An app within the project, containing the Django Rest Framework views and URL routing
+    * Our app within the project, containing the Django Rest Framework views and URL routing (urls.py)
-* static/ng-demo - The Angular app source code lives here
+    * /front-end/ : local npm install
+    * static/templates : base.html, index.html, etc.
-* static/dist - The compiled Angular app is here
+    * static/dist : The compiled Angular app is here

-## OS X & Linux:
+* NOTES
+    * Any general notes/loose files place here.

+Most of these files are local.
+Only the folders angular_django/ foodle/ and NOTES/ manage.py and a few system files (requirements.txt/lock files, etc)
+are synced on Git.

-### Setup
+# Setup

-Open a terminal at the repo root, and run the following:

-### Clone the directory to your local drive
+## Clone the directory to your local drive

 ```sh
 git clone https://github.com/glasgowm148/Foodle_dev.git